COURSE DESCRIPTION

 • Why study post- socialism?

-• Terminological issues, post-socialism, post- socialism, transition, transformation,
+• Terminological issues, post-socialism, post- communism, transition, transformation;

-• Forms of remembering socialism: web pages, museums, narratives, literature, film, etc.
+• Forms and media of remembering socialism: virtual memories, museums, literature, film, etc.

 Remembering socialism in the former Yugoslavia:

-• Characteristics of Yugoslav socialism and post-Yugoslav post- socialism,
+• Characteristics of Yugoslav socialism and post-Yugoslav post- socialisms;

 • Dialogue between “official” and private memories.

-Remembering socialism in the arts and other performative forms:
+Remembering socialism through the arts and other performative forms:

 Remembering socialism and shaping collective identities: